banner-hero

 Put Your Country’s Flag In EBC

 In the middle stage of the trip, after reaching base camp, you can put your country’s flag on the grounds of the Everest Base Camp.
 Mind you, you won’t be the only trekker who will do it.
 Please find an empty spot suitable to hold your country’s flag.
-You will be honoring your country while respecting the land you’re in.
+You will honor your country while respecting the land you’re on.
 It will for sure be a win-win!

 Receive Certificate of Trek Completion

 Once you have completed your trek, you will receive a certificate of completion from our trekking agency.
-It can be exciting to receive this from your tour operator after having achieved one of the biggest successes in your lifetime.
+It can be exciting to receive this from your tour operator after achieving one of the biggest successes of your life.
 This certificate will also serve as a fabulous and wholesome keepsake to share with your friends and family.
 The certificate includes the date you reached Everest Base Camp, your name, and a letter of appreciation.

 Visit Yak Farm